olubukolaomotayo/MyCyberPortfolio/core/README.md

 Selected work from my completion of the Coding Dojo Cybersecurity Bootcamp (2023/2024), where I led my cohort through three progressive tracks (Core → Intermediate → Professional) and was selected to present my capstone alongside one other student at graduation.

 This portfolio is part of a larger professional story.
-I'm a QA Director with 16+ years in banking technology, and I pursued formal cybersecurity training to deepen the security dimension of my quality engineering practice.
+I'm a passionate software testing professional with 20+ years in banking technology, and I pursued formal cybersecurity training to deepen the security dimension of my quality engineering practice.
 The work here demonstrates the foundation; my [profile](https://github.com/olubukolaomotayo) shows how I'm integrating that foundation into broader QA leadership.

 ## Industry certifications